ofek/asciinema.github.io/docs/manual/server/self-hosting/customization.md

 framework](https://www.phoenixframework.org/).
 While not mainstream, this stack is easy to work with.

-Let's take max upload size as an example.
-We'll change it from the default 8MB to more generous 32MB.
+Let's take log level as an example.
+We'll change it from the default `:info` to more quiet `:warning`.

 ## Clone the repository